RoofStar Guarantee Standards for EPDM Roof Assemblies

 |NOTE: See more information on Roof Insulation in Section B: Essential Elements.|

-Only RoofStar-accepted insulations, specifically listed by membrane manufacturers in the RPM as acceptable for use with their modified bituminous loose laid, or mechanically attached base sheets, may be used without an overlay board in the RoofStar Guarantee Program.
+- Only RoofStar-accepted insulation, specifically listed by membrane manufacturers in the RPM as acceptable for use with their modified bituminous loose laid, or mechanically attached base sheets, may be used without an overlay board in the RoofStar Guarantee Program.

 7.2 Material Selection